 Vegetative Cover

-Second, the extensive root systems of plants act as a natural barrier against water runoff.
-When it rains, the roots help bind the soil together, preventing it from being washed away.
-This binding effect increases the soil’s water retention capacity, allowing it to absorb and hold more water.
-As a result, water is gradually released into the ground, promoting a steady supply to local aquifers and preventing rapid runoff.
+The extensive root system of plants works as a natural barrier from water runoff.
+When it rains, roots help to bind soil components with each other, preventing them from being washed away.
+That binding effect increases soil water retention features, helping to absorb and hold more water.

 Coconut Coir Matting